giveen/InfoSec-AI/Install-CAI/README.md

 # ⚙️ Setting up CAI (Cybersecurity AI) on Linux

 CAI is an open‑source framework for benchmarking, evaluating, and automating infosec workflows with local LLMs.
 Follow these steps to install and run CAI in a clean Python environment.
+This will be done inside your Kali VM

 ```bash
 sudo apt-get update && \